Omegalpha44/Game_Of_Life-charlesDUVAL-4/README.md

 # Game_Of_Life-charlesDUVAL-4

+### description
-Game of Life made using python and tkinter
+Game of Life made using python and tkinter.
+> parameters :